NICU Standard 1: Unit Configuration

 The NICU shall contain sufficient single-family rooms to meet the needs of parents who expect to stay with their babies, including families of twins or higher-order multiples.

 Interpretation: Program goals and objectives congruent with the philosophy of care and the unit’s definition of quality should be developed by a planning team.
 This team should include, among others, health care professionals, families whose infants have experienced newborn intensive care, administrators and design professionals.

 The program goals and objectives should include a description of those services necessary for the complete operation of the unit and address the potential need to expand services to accommodate increased demand.

 Choosing the appropriate mix of single-family rooms along with other patient bed arrangements (e.g., multiple-bed “open-bay” rooms, couplet care rooms) will require careful evaluation of these needs over the intended life-span of the NICU.
 Patient care spaces, whether single-family rooms or in groupings, should be configured in a way that promotes optimal monitoring, response by caregivers to patient and family needs, and social interaction.
 The specific approaches to achieve individualized environments are addressed in subsequent sections.

-Now that parental engagement has been understood as important to the infant’s well-being, a systematic approach to identifying parental needs and barriers to parental presence is essential.
+Since parental engagement has been understood as important to the infant’s well-being, a systematic approach to identifying parental needs and barriers to parental presence is essential.
 In order to be present and functional, parents need (at a minimum) rest, good nutrition, psychosocial and educational support, access to social networks, and a way to address everyday needs efficiently.
 In the context of the NICU, that may translate into providing services like WiFi, access to laundry facilities, places to sleep, and on-site counseling.